Time-domain Radio-loudness of Active Galactic Nuclei: Intermittency, Memory, and Jet Escape: Phenomenology of the TDRL Framework

 \paragraph{Remnant radio galaxies.} Deep low-frequency imaging has revealed substantial populations of remnant and restarted radio galaxies \citep{2017A&A...606A..98B,2019A&A...622A..13M,2020MNRAS.496.1706S,2023Galax..11...74M,2024Galax..12...11M}.
 In the TDRL framework these occupy the low-$\Rcore$/high-$\Rlobe$ quadrant, reflecting the inertia of the extended synchrotron reservoir after jet cessation.
 A direct prediction is that a non-negligible fraction of optically selected, apparently radio-quiet AGN should be surrounded by faint, spectrally aged structures invisible to high-resolution GHz surveys but recoverable in surface-brightness-limited metre-wave maps.
 Measuring that fraction would constrain the duty-cycle distribution convolved with $\taunu$.

 \paragraph{Changing-look AGN and non-simultaneous radio loudness.} In changing-look events the optical denominator of $R$ can vary by orders of magnitude on year-like timescales \citep{2015ApJ...800..144L}.
 Non-simultaneous radio and optical measurements therefore generate apparent excursions in scalar $R$ even if the radio source itself is steady.
-The TDRL prediction is specific and testable: on such timescales the lobe term is frozen while $\Rcore$ may respond with a finite lag.
+TDRL predicts a distinctive trajectory in the $(\Rcore,\Rlobe)$ plane: on such timescales the lobe term is frozen while $\Rcore$ may respond with a finite lag.
 Changing-look AGN should therefore trace strongly non-circular trajectories in the $(\Rcore,\Rlobe)$ plane rather than merely crossing the historical $R=10$ threshold.
 Specifically, consider a turn-off event in which the optical luminosity drops by a factor $\delta_{\rm opt}\sim10$--100 over $\Delta t\sim1$--10\,yr.
 Because $\taunu\gg\Delta t$, the lobe term $\Rlobe$ increases by $\sim\delta_{\rm opt}$ (the denominator shrinks while the numerator is frozen), producing a near-vertical upward excursion in the $(\Rcore,\Rlobe)$ plane.
 The core term $\Rcore$ may track the optical decline with a lag of order the light-travel time across the jet base ($\sim$weeks to months), producing a brief clockwise loop.
 In a subsequent turn-on event the trajectory reverses.
 The predicted signature is therefore a rapid, predominantly vertical oscillation in $\log\Rlobe$ at nearly fixed $\log\Rcore$ on year-like timescales, distinguishable from genuine jet-state changes that move sources along the diagonal.